24 Jul Whiplash

 Whiplash, a thunderbolt

-New-York shoot at night and we remember Manhattan by Woody Allen.
-And…jazz.
+New-York shoot at night and we remember Manhattan by Woody Allen and above all jazz.

 Damien Chazelle, the director, takes us into a swirl of drum, jazz, in a world of music where, for the hero, the only way out is the success.

-Andrew, the hero, only breathes and lives for music.
+Andrew, the hero, breathes and lives only for the art of playing music.
 His father is his whole family, a caring and protective father.

 The young musician fights against Terence Fletcher, his demanding teacher, at every moment.
 He faces his fears to become the next Charlie Parker, as a drummer.